mbcarbonetto/qiime2-session/hands-on-pricust2.md

     --p-hsp-method mp \
     --p-max-nsti 2

 Note: the *--p-hsp-method= pic* phylogenetic independent contrast hidden-state prediction is fastest.
-However PICRUSt2 developers suugest to use the *mp method* maximum parsimony.
+However PICRUSt2 developers suggest to use the *mp method* maximum parsimony.
 Available methods are: maximum parsimony (mp), empirical probabilities (emp_prob), subtree averaging (subtree_average), phylogenetic independent contrast (pic), or squared-change parsimony (scq).

 The --p-max-nsti option specifies how distantly placed a sequence needs to be in the reference phylogeny before it is excluded.
 The default cut-off is 2.
 In human datasets used for testing PICRUSt2 the only ASVs above this default cut-off were 18S sequences erroneously in 16S datasets, which suggests this cut-off is highly lenient.
 For environmental datasets a higher proportion of ASVs may be thrown out based on this default cut-off (Douglas et al. In Prep).